 Be careful what you clamor for.
 You demand that platforms deal with harmful speech.
 Then he whose speech is thus affected unleashes the dogs of Trump.
 They harass the platform and its employees for exercising their freedom of speech.
 They threaten to limit freedom of expression for everyone on that platform and the net — including you. […]

 The post Speech is not harmful: A lesson to be relearned appeared first on BuzzMachine.

 Our house was already on fire; COVID threw gunpowder on the flames.
 In this piece for Tortoise, I surveyed the damage to our field.
 Now I will look at some hopeful sprouts rising from the ashes.
 First, to be clear: There is no messiah that will save us overnight; our messiahs have all been false. […]

-The post Journalism is the conversation.
-The conversation is journalism. appeared first on BuzzMachine.
+The post Sprouts from the ashes appeared first on BuzzMachine.

-The post The Spiegel Scandal and the Seduction of Storytelling appeared first on BuzzMachine.
+The post The open information ecosystem appeared first on BuzzMachine.

 I have been interviewing experts in COVID-19 to give journalists advice about how to cover the crisis.
 In our Social Journalism program at the Newmark Journalism School, we believe community journalism must start with listening to the community.
 Well, science journalism must start with listening to the scientists.
 This is why I have been maintaining […]